 Where a ‘point in time’ rating is obtained from a Credit Rating Agency, evidence of current investment grade status must date from no longer than eight weeks before the proposed date of issuance.

 As part of any review, supporting information will be requested from issuers.
 The outcome of this review – a decision on whether the issuer can issue new CP into the CCFF - will be communicated to the issuer once the review is complete.
 The review should be expected to take at least four weeks to complete, which may mean that issuance cannot take place on the issuer’s requested date.

-In light of the changes to the CCFF outlined in this Market Notice, where appropriate HM Treasury as the ultimate risk-owner of the of the CCFF may, in its sole discretion, allow an issuer to issue new CP into the CCFF while the review process is undertaken.
+In light of the changes to the CCFF outlined in this Market Notice, where appropriate HM Treasury as the ultimate risk-owner of the CCFF may, in its sole discretion, allow an issuer to issue new CP into the CCFF while the review process is undertaken.
 This will be decided on a case-by-case basis on request by the issuer.

 An update on drawing limits

 In addition to the enhanced review process described above, from 9 October any firm whose long-term credit rating falls to, or below, BBB-/Baa3/BBB (low) or equivalent after 1 March 2020 will have their aggregate drawing limit capped at a maximum of £300 million.

 This will not affect outstanding drawings if already in excess of £300 million.